 When thinking about calories in coffee, the best approach is to accept that coffee is nothing more than a glorified flavouring for your drink.
 Sure, it is a super flavour, jam-packed with stimulants, vitamins, minerals and a thousand different chemical compounds, but from a food calorie perspective, it is just a flavouring.
 In other words, coffee itself does not contain any meaningful calories!

-Calories in Coffee typically come from Milk and Sugar
+Calories in Coffee come from Milk and Sugar

 Thought of in this way, the real question becomes, how many calories are in the drink to which you are you adding your coffee flavour?
 Add it to plain water, and you get a zero-calorie Long Black.
 Add it to a caramel milkshake and you get a 500-calorie Frappuccino.
 Yes, both of theses drinks are called “coffees” at your local café, but minus the coffee flavour they are completely different.

-When making coffee at home, it is common to add about 60ml of full-cream milk and one teaspoon of sugar to a cup of coffee-flavoured water.
+When making coffee at home, most people add about 60ml of full-cream milk and one teaspoon of sugar to a cup of coffee-flavoured water.
 This converts a zero-calorie coffee and water drink into a 55-calorie coffee, water, milk, and sugar drink.
 Each teaspoon of sugar adds 16 calories and each 60ml of milk adds about 39 calories.

 Wondering what the difference between adding skimmed, lite, soy, and full-cream milk to coffee is?
 Apart from reduced calories, skimmed milk has the benefit of being low in saturated fat and high in protein.
 Soy lattes contain about 10% fewer calories than regular lattes.
 Check out our milk comparison post for a detailed insight.